List of Magic: The Gathering keywords: Adapt

-This ability is written (cost): Adapt x and is a tweaked version of the monstrosity mechanic.
+This ability is written (cost): Adapt N and is a tweaked version of the monstrosity mechanic.
 If a creature has no +1/+1 counters on it, the player may pay the adapt cost to put N +1/+1 counters on that creature.
 In comparison to monstrosity, if a creature somehow loses its +1/+1 counters, it can adapt again and pick up more.
 Alternatively, one can place counters in response to the activation to stop the creature from getting N counters.
 This mechanic first appears in Ravnica Allegiance and is usually associated with the Simic Combine.

 Affinity

 This ability is written Affinity for (quality).
 A card with affinity costs 1 generic mana less to cast for each permanent with that quality under the caster's control.
-For instance, an artifact creature that costs 4 generic mana and has 'Affinity for artifacts', would be free if the player casting it controls four or more artifacts, whereas a sorcery with a printed cost of 4 generic mana and 1 blue mana, will cost a single blue mana regardless of whether its caster controls four or five (or more) artifacts.
+For instance, an artifact creature that costs 4 generic mana and has 'Affinity for artifacts', would be free if the player casting it controls four or more artifacts, whereas a sorcery with a printed cost of four generic mana and one blue mana, will cost a single blue mana regardless of whether its caster controls four or five (or more) artifacts.
 Affinity appeared throughout the Mirrodin block, usually for artifacts.
 A cycle of five cards in Darksteel had affinity for each of the basic land types.

 Afflict

 This ability is written Afflict x.
-When a creature with aflict becomes blocked the defending player loses x life.
+When a creature with afflict becomes blocked the defending player loses x life.
 This was a mechanic from the Hour of Devastation block and was primarily printed on blue, black and red zombie creatures from the set.